PeoHP2308/fcj-workshop/fcj-workshop-template-main/content/3-TranslatedBlog/_index.md

 This section will list and introduce the blogs that I have translated.

-###  Blog 1 - AWS DMS validation: A custom serverless architecture
+###  Blog 1 - AWS DMS validation: A custom serverless architecture.

 This blog presents how AWS designed a custom serverless architecture to automate and optimize the data validation process in AWS Database Migration Service (DMS).
 It provides a step-by-step guide on building a post-migration data